Problems with Google podcasting

 - If the link generator reports a problem, request a recrawl of your feed and see whether it succeeds.

 - If the recrawl fails, continue to step 2.

 Confirm the validity and completeness of your RSS feed:

-- Check completeness: Confirm that your feed includes all Google-specific required fields for podcasts.
-Does your feed have at least one episode with the required tags?
+- Check completeness: Confirm that your feed includes all Google-required podcast-level tags for podcasts, and at least one episode with the required episode tags.